 The centenary monument stands in the popular centenary park on Jinja road just next to Hotel Africana.
 This monument was set up in remembrance of centenary of the Kampala city council Authority which features as the governing organ of Kampala capital city.
 The monument was deigned by Makerere University artist-Sylvia Katende and it extends about six feet.

 The statue of leadership

 The statue of leadership is located in front of the Amber House along the Kampala road in remembrance of electricity introduction in Kampala.
-This sculpture has Sir Apollo Kaggwa-the prime minister of Buganda kingdom from 1890 to 1929.
+This sculpture has Sir Apollo Kaggwa-the prime minister of the Buganda kingdom from 1890 to 1929.
 He is remembered because he advocated for the extension of electricity and purified water to Buganda kingdom despite several critics from the local Baganda who thought he was wasting time on minor things rather than asking for gold and guns.
-The statue stands seven feet and it was facilitated by electricity organ with assistance from National Water and was unveiled in 2002 by the Minister of Energy Hon Saida Bbumba at a time.
+The statue stands seven feet and it was facilitated by an electricity organ with assistance from National Water and was unveiled in 2002 by the Minister of Energy Hon Saida Bbumba at a time.

 The Education monuments

 Several learning institutions including universities and colleges feature numerous monuments reflecting the role of education.
-Makerere University features a monument titled hatching a new generation and it is located just in front of College of Natural Sciences.
-This means a new dawn in the world of academics in Uganda with rising of many institutions under the example of the fully established Makerere University.
+Makerere University features a monument titled hatching a new generation and it is located just in front of the College of Natural Sciences.
+This means a new dawn in the world of academics in Uganda with the rising of many institutions under the example of the fully established Makerere University.
 Kyambogo University featured a monument with 3 children struggling to touch a book and it was set up in remembrance of the 100 years of the education sector in Uganda.
 This memorial site was uncovered by Kintu Musoke in 1996.